ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/sm64ex/setup_en.md

 # Installation via sm64pclauncher (For Windows)

 First, install [MSYS](https://www.msys2.org/) as described on the page.
 DO NOT INSTALL INTO A FOLDER PATH WITH SPACES.
+Do all steps up to including step 6.
 Best use default install directory.
 Then follow the steps below